prerana-puttaswamy/budhabot_for_kuberenetes_cluster/README.md

 4.Build the project: Build the project using the build tool specified in the project's documentation.<br>

+## Features

+- Conversational interface for Kubernetes diagnostics
+- Cluster health monitoring and analytics
+- Assistance with issue identification and resolution
+- Improved usability and observability of Kubernetes systems
+- Support for debugging workflows and system insights

+## Tech Stack

+- Kubernetes
+- Python
+- Container orchestration tools
+- Virtual environments (for deployment/testing)

 HOW TO DEPLOY KUBERNETES WITH KUDEADM AND CONTAINERD.

 Refer the link for the procedure.<br>
 https://thenewstack.io/how-to-deploy-kubernetes-with-kubeadm-and-containerd/

 SCREENSHORT: